Greensburg tornado: Casualties

-Twelve people were killed by the tornado.
-Ten of the fatalities occurred immediately during the tornado, and two others occurred later in hospitals as a result of tornadic injuries.
+The number of persons killed during the tornado ranged from 10 to 13.
+Ten (Note: Due to conflicting numbers, data from a 2013 University of Kansas study is used.) of the fatalities occurred immediately during the tornado, including one person who was driving through Greensburg that night, and two others occurred later in hospitals as a result of tornadic injuries.
 One of the two in-hospital deaths was a police officer who was taken off life support while being treated for a tornado-induced head injury hours after the event, at a hospital in Wichita.
 Emergency management officials in Greensburg expected to need "hundreds of body bags".
+Meteorologist Mike Smith noted that the tornado's death toll "should've been higher", being mitigated by effective warning communication and accurate forecasting.